 - Pour a glass of water every time you put the kettle on.
 Caffeine causes you to produce urine quicker so it’s not as effective at hydrating you like water.
 Also, it’s an easy cue to remember, fill up the kettle and fill up a glass.
 It’s good to give yourself cues to drink to get into the habit, so you could try – as soon as you get in the car or just before you get out.
 After you’ve been to the toilet.
 First thing in the morning or just after you brush your teeth.
 When you watch TV in the evening.
 On the train or bus.
 Whilst cooking have a bottle of water on the go, or whilst working on your laptop or phone.

 - Before you have a snack have a glass of water.
 It is easy to mistake thirst for hunger, so I gave myself the rule, if I fancy a snack (especially in the evening), I will have a glass of water, wait 20 minutes and if I’m still hungry then I will have a snack.
 This is also helpful if you are trying to lose weight or reduce snacking.

 - If you don’t like the taste of water, flavour it.
 Try cucumber, lemon, lime or mint.
 Or you could use a herbal tea bag.

 - Make your own ice pops.
-Use water or low fat milk and flavour them naturally with fresh fruit or fruit juice.
+Use water or low-fat milk and flavour them naturally with fresh fruit or fruit juice.
 You could make smoothies with frozen fruit (cheaper) and then freeze in ice lolly moulds.
 This is a great way to hydrate kids, get more fruit into them and give them a cool treat.

 - Start somewhere.
-All improvement is improvement.
+All improvement is an improvement.
 If you drink barely any water and your liquids are mostly fizzy, caffeinated or alcohol, be realistic, switch to a good quality cordial in your bottle or make up a bottle of half juice half water.
 Or you could try water kefir

 Bottom line, keep it simple, make slow and steady improvements.